 Infused waters are an excellent way to increase your water intake.
 Using the two plants I mentioned earlier, I discovered that blackberry mint infused water is an easy way to add some flavor to regular water.

 Even I get a bit tired of plain H2O now and then; the slight hint of natural flavor in these concoctions is a welcomed change.
 Drinking blackberry infused water is a great way for soda lovers to transition away from the fizzy stuff to a healthier hydration option (Tip: if you simply must have something carbonated try using sparkling water).
 In addition to all the benefits of drinking more water, blackberry mint infused water takes it up a notch by adding nutrients such as antioxidants to your regular hydration routine.

-For example, blackberries provide high levels of vitamins C, A, E, K, and D. They are swelling with antioxidants, fiber, minerals, polyphenols, and phytochemicals .
-The benefits of this low-calorie fruit include: cancer-fighting properties, improved brain health, reduce inflammation, fight infections, boost immunity, help with cardiovascular health, and they are great for your skin .
+Blackberry infused water will provide high levels of vitamins C, A, E, K, and D. Blackberries are full of antioxidants, fiber, minerals, polyphenols, and phytochemicals .
+This low-calorie fruit includes cancer-fighting properties and can help:

-Mint aids in digestions, can calm nausea and headaches, clears breathing issues, serves as a stimulant, aids in memory loss, may help increase weight loss, excellent for oral health, and offers cancer-fighting properties .
+Mint also has a lot of health benefits.
+Mint aids in digestion, can calm nausea and headaches, clears breathing issues, serves as a stimulant, aids in memory loss, may help increase weight loss, is excellent for oral health, and offers cancer-fighting properties .